dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 <img src="/public/images/twitterbeatdastreet/VennEpiphany.jpg" alt="Venn Epiphany" style="max-width: 400px; width: 100%;"/>

 It seems obvious now, but I never went into my side projects to discover signals, and looking at the information, the perfect trade would have been a pair trade shorting TWTR and buying FB (owner of Instagram).
 But I felt I had missed the boat on TWTR.
-I actually hadn't but I've been burned by bottom fishing before and I wasn't gonna do that again.
+I actually hadn't, but I've been burned by bottom fishing before and I wasn't gonna do that again.
 Not me, no sir.

 Then in January, I landed on this [nugget of information about Instagram](http://blog.business.instagram.com/post/128686033016/150909-advertisinglaunch):